yashPat98/yashPat98/README.md

 ## I'm a Software Developer, and Student! 🧑‍🎓

-- I’m currently working with OpenGL API
+- 🎯 Currently working with OpenGL API!
-- 🌱 I’m currently learning everything 🤣
+- 🎓 Engineer!
-- 👯 I’m looking to collaborate with other content creators
+- 🎮 Desktop Gamer!
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- ⚽ Football enthusiast!
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🎵 Music!

 ### Connect with me: